 Unlike other cancers, Kaposi sarcoma is not staged using the typical system.
 Staging is a process that describes the location, size, and spread of a cancer.
 For HIV-related Kaposi sarcoma, however, physicians typically use the AIDS Clinical Trials Group (ACTG) system to stage the progression of the underlying disease.

 The ACTG system looks at:

-- The extent of the tumor (T)
+- the extent of the tumor (T)

-- The extent of involvement within the body or systemic illness (S).
+- the extent of involvement within the body or systemic illness (S).

 Some of the treatment options for Kaposi sarcoma are common to other types of cancer, such as:

-Local therapies for Kaposi sarcoma include surgical excision, cryotherapy and electrocoagulation.
-Radiation therapy applied locally to lesions is used for multiple lesions or those affecting lymph nodes.2,3 Imiquimod cream, which has antiviral, antitumoral and immune increasing properties, is sometimes used as local treatment for superficial tumors, such as in classic Kaposi sarcoma.
+Radiation therapy is applied directly to lesions when multiple lesions are present or affecting lymph nodes.
+Imiquimod cream, which combats viruses and strengthens the immune system, is sometimes used as a local treatment for superficial tumors, such as in people with classic Kaposi sarcoma.

-Researchers are also investigating other types of localized treatment (such as sodium tetradecyl sulfate), however, as around 50% of people experience undesirable side effects with vinblastine.13 Intravenous chemotherapeutic drugs may be used for more aggressive forms of the cancer.2,5
+Researchers are also investigating other types of localized treatment however, such as sodium tetradecyl sulphate, as many people experience undesirable side effects with vinblastine.
+Intravenous chemotherapeutic drugs may be used for more aggressive forms of cancer.